ecstaticsites/docs/pages/basic.md

 # below assumes "main" is your default branch
 git push ecstatic main
 ```

+The first time you try this, it will ask for credentials -- you should enter the same email and password you use for the Ecstatic web app.

 Then, you'll see your files packaged up and uploaded to Ecstatic, and lines printed in your terminal (the ones which have `remote:` at the front) will show the progress of those files being uploaded to the CDN which serves your site.